 Cholesterol Lowering Medications – Statins – Can Reduce Your CoQ10 Levels

 Statins, or by their proper name “HMG-CoA reductase inhibitors”, are the type of cholesterol management medications most often prescribed in the United States.

 Your body produces cholesterol in a pathway in your liver.
 It is within this same pathway that your body produces other essential compounds and chemicals including CoQ10.
-Because statins work by blocking the production of cholesterol in this pathway, they also block the production of CoQ10.
-In fact, statin medications can lower CoQ10 levels by as much as 40%.5
+Because statins work by blocking the production of cholesterol in this pathway, they may also block the production of CoQ10.

 This could potentially complicate other health issues and leave you vulnerable to side effects from your prescribed statins.
 Talk to your healthcare professional to learn more.